 top of page

-All permanent cosmetic procedures are multi-session processes.
-Focus visits are scheduled within 6-12 weeks following the initial procedure to determine that your work is complete, or charges will apply.
+All initial permanent cosmetic procedures are multi-session processes.
+Focus Visits are scheduled within 6-12 weeks following the initial procedure to determine that your work is complete.
+Charges will apply for visits after 12 weeks.
 A Touch Up visit is 1-2 years from the initial procedure.

-The color intensity of your procedure will be significantly sharper, brighter, or darker than what is expected for the final outcome.
+The color intensity of your procedure will be significantly sharper, brighter, and/or darker than what is expected for the final outcome.
 While these colors may initially simulate the exact color and tone desired, they will not always remain a perfect match, as your own skin color will vary depending on exposure to cold, heat, sun, and circulatory changes.
+Variations in the sharpness of the ink in healed skin depend on many variables, including technique, skin integrity (skin type, condition, texture, and thickness), and aftercare.
+Due to the varying nature of individuals’ skin, there are no guarantees or refunds on procedures.

-We recommend clients avoid making plans a day or two following any procedure since delicate skin or sensitive areas may swell or redden.
-Procedures may take longer than expected to completely heal; it’s best for clients to forego scheduling important life events, such as weddings, within a month or two of a session.
+Please note that consuming caffeine, recreational drugs, and/or scheduling during menses may result in heightened sensitivity and discomfort.
+We recommend avoiding making plans a day or two following any procedure since delicate skin or sensitive areas may swell or redden.
+Procedures may take longer than expected to completely heal; it’s best to forego scheduling important life events, such as weddings, within a month or two of a session.

 Any tweezing or waxing should be done at least 48 hours prior to the eyebrow procedure; electrolysis no less than 5 days before.
 To avoid infection, do not resume any method of hair removal for at least 2 weeks.